layoutBox/FlexLayout/README.md

 <br>

-FlexLayout gently wraps the highly optimized [facebook/yoga](https://github.com/facebook/yoga) flexbox implementation in a concise, and chainable syntax.
+FlexLayout adds a nice Swift interface to the highly optimized [Yoga](https://github.com/facebook/yoga) flexbox implementation.
+Concise, intuitive & chainable syntax.

+> Yoga is a multiplatform CSS Flexbox implementation (iOS/Android/...).
+Yoga is also the layout engine of React Native.

 ### Requirements
 * iOS 8.0+